East of England Showground, Peterborough, Cambs.

 Why are we changing location again?

 Fundamentally, there are two reasons.
 Firstly, we believe it will give you an even better experience!
 We plan to have one main stage housing most of the bigger names in a permanent structure, which will allow us to provide some tiered seating for those that want or need it.
 There will be a second stage for other bands and third stage for acoustic bands, with some new bands being ‘tried out’ on those two stages.
 We will still run our own real-ale bar, and in addition to trader food there’s also an on-site restaurant.
 We’ll still have an outside seating area.

 Whilst camping will still be on grass, the new site has hard standing, with water and power already there and there’s a permanent toilet and shower block.
-As not everyone likes camping, there’s a Travelodge right on the boundary of the main Showground site (other hotels are available!) and this should help us attract newcomers to the CRF.
-Peterborough has better rail links and we believe fans will find it easier to get cheaper accommodation in the area than they did around Cambridge city, should they wish to.
+As not everyone likes camping, there’s several hotels around the Showground site and this should help us attract newcomers to the CRF.
+Peterborough has excellent rail and bus links and we believe fans will find it easier to get cheaper accommodation in the area than they did around Cambridge city, should they wish to.
 The whole site is far more resilient against bad weather and although that has never stopped the festival, it has sometimes taken a Herculean effort by our volunteers to keep everything going, and we’re very aware of the problems excessive rain can cause to the camp site and parking.